 PREP: Line the muffin tin with liners or grease with non-stick cooking spray.
 Preheat the oven to 425 degrees.

-Step 3: Mix the sourdough mixture with the wet ingredients.
+Step 3: Mix the sourdough mixture wet ingredients with the dry ingredients.

 Step 4: Fold blueberries into the muffin batter using a spatula or wooden spoon.